supercobra/bamzooka_docker/README.md

 ### Single Container vs. Multiple Container

 The samples directory contains a standalone template.
-This template bundles all of the software required to run Discourse into a single container.
+This template bundles all of the software required to run Bamzooka into a single container.
 The advantage is that it is easy.

 The multiple container configuration setup is far more flexible and robust, however it is also more complicated to set up.
 A multiple container setup allows you to:

-- Minimize downtime when upgrading to new versions of Discourse.
+- Minimize downtime when upgrading to new versions of Bamzooka.
 You can bootstrap new web processes while your site is running and only after it is built, switch the new image in.
 - Scale your forum to multiple servers.
 - Add servers for redundancy.
 - Have some required services (e.g. the database) run on beefier hardware.

 If you want a multiple container setup, see the `data.yml` and `web_only.yml` templates in the samples directory.
-To ease this process, `launcher` will inject an env var called `DISCOURSE_HOST_IP` which will be available inside the image.
+To ease this process, `launcher` will inject an env var called `BAMZOOKA_HOST_IP` which will be available inside the image.

 WARNING: In a multiple container configuration, *make sure* you setup iptables or some other firewall to protect various ports (for postgres/redis).
 On Ubuntu, install the `ufw` or `iptables-persistent` package to manage firewall rules.

 ### Email

-For a Discourse instance to function properly Email must be set up.
+For a Bamzooka instance to function properly Email must be set up.
 Use the `SMTP_URL` env var to set your SMTP address, see sample templates for an example.
 The Docker image does not contain postfix, exim or another MTA, it was omitted because it is very tricky to set up correctly.

 ### Troubleshooting